HAND ROLLED INCENSE STICKS

-Contains MOFGA CERTIFIED ORGANIC lavender, lemon balm, roses, skullcap, oatstraw and mugwort.
+Contains MOFGA CERTIFIED ORGANIC lavender, lemon balm, roses, skullcap, oatstraw, holy basil and mugwort.

-Our dream pillows are lovingly hand-sewn of beautiful hand dyed cotton materials.
-Each pillow is stuffed with aromatic herbs, has a pretty label tied on with a ribbon and is placed in a cellulose bag.
+Our dream pillows are lovingly hand-sewn of beautiful cotton materials.
+Each pillow is stuffed with aromatic herbs and has a pretty label sean on.

 Share on Facebook